 This is the number of balls made on the break or flung off the table as a result of the break at the beginning of each game even if you scratch.
 Mark the appropriate number in this area on the score sheet.
 Use whole numbers, NOT hash marks for the MOB box.
 If a player does not make any balls on the break, nothing is marked.
 Do not mark a "COMP" or "MISS" for the break shot.
-If a player makes the 10-Ball on the break, the 10-ball is spotted and the player continues to shoot provided no foul has occurred.
+If a player makes the 8-Ball on the break, put a hash mark under 8OB, LOTs need to be marked for both players.
 All score keeping responsibilities also apply to Made on Break.